DarkSamurai1907/PV-Facility-Detection/README.md

 - An initial learning rate of 1e-5 is set along with a learning rate scheduler which gradually decreases the learning rate by a factor of 0.1 if the validation loss starts plateauing, with a minimum learning rate of 1e-7.
 The model ceases training if the validation loss doesn’t improve for 5 epochs.
 - An initial 50 number of epochs is set, but the training ceases before it reaches this value.

-### Final Test Metrics

-### Changes to the initial version

-The second version will include high quality advanced images of 12 channels carrying spectral as well as spatial data